denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 In pursuing the above strategy I make several decisive contributions to the fields of media studies, literary theory, and the digital humanities:

-First, my approach is *strongly materialist*.
-Throughout my argument, I seek to recover the literal material contexts (paper, silicon, and magnetic storage media) that give support to higher-level social and cognitive phenomena (like literature, text, and discourse).
+First, my approach is manifestly *materialist*.
+Throughout my argument, I seek to recover the material contexts (paper, silicon, and magnetic storage media) that give support to higher-level social and cognitive phenomena (like literature, text, and discourse).

-Second, the book contains a strong undercurrent of humanism.
+Second, the book contains a strong undercurrent of *humanism*.
 In making explicit the ways in which changes in the material substratum affect higher-order cultural techniques (of knowledge production and literary dissemination), I insist on the reinstatement of human agency in a conversation that has largely turned towards the object, the system, and the post-human.
 The book's narrative arc can be imagined as developing from first-order material bases of textual production, to second-order phenomena, to the emergence of the subject in the latter chapters.

-Finally, my work is experimental in that it affects history and theory through practice.
+Finally, my work is *experimental* in that it affects history and theory through practice.
 Because engineering is an evolutionary practice, contemporary computational devices contain within them traces of their early development.
 This means that lines of code from software running Unix systems in the 1970s